RobCranfill/Crandard/README.md

 # Crandard
 A WeeWX 'skin' for a small display; based on the "Standard" skin.

-With thanks to Vince, "tke...", and others in the weewx-user Google group. :-)
+With thanks to Tom K, Vince, and others in the weewx-user Google group. :-)

 This is a simple, easy-to-read "skin" for WeeWx, so that my wife and I can glance at the display before we take our dog for a walk.
 It shows us what we want to